IBM/online_order_processing_during_pandemics/README.md

 - Visit the app route `order-processing-pandemic.xx-xx.mybluemix.net` to launch the chatbot.

-- Click on `Place an order` to place online order with the watson assistant chatbot as shown. `This app can be used to place orders for essentials like grocery, medicines etc.`
+- Click on `Place an order` to place online order with the watson assistant chatbot as shown. `This app can be used to place orders for essentials like grocery, medicines etc by providing appropriate response to the questions.`

 ![](doc/source/images/step1.png)